funvill/funvill.github.io/_posts/2010-10-04-vegetable.md

 ---
-title: Vegetable
+title: "Vegetable"
 date: 2010-10-04 19:06:00
+categories:
+- Drinking
-categories: Drinking Games
+- Games
+slug: vegetable

 ---

 Vegetable is a word drinking game.

 <strong>How to Play the Game</strong>